Training and support resources

 The University of Edinburgh is committed to protecting and respecting human rights and has a zero-tolerance approach to slavery and human trafficking in all its forms.
 The University has published a Modern Slavery Statement pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 which sets out the steps the University has taken and will take in relation to slavery and human trafficking.

-The University also offers online training in understanding and spotting the risks of Modern Slavery and details are listed below.
+The University also offers online training in understanding and spotting the risks of Modern Slavery:

 Statistics and experimental design

 Using statistics and designing experiments appropriately is at the heart of research integrity, ensuring research is reliable and reproducible.
 Using statistical analyses incorrectly can lead to false conclusions or exaggerating importance and representativeness of research.
 As statistics and experimental design is highly subject specific, we recommend you speak to supervisors or line managers for appropriate training requirements and opportunities.
 Individual Schools may also offer statistical support, but are not listed here.